jcbyts/website/src/lib/home.md

 #### Open positions and pre-requisites

-There are no open positions, but I'm happy to chat about working together if you send me an email.
+I'm currently not looking to hire, but I'm always interested in talking with talented students and postdocs if you're interested in working together.
+Shoot me an, yates@berkeley.edu, if you're interested!

 <!-- #### Open positions and pre-requisites